janeyrinn/karmayoga/README.md

 **Skeleton Structure**

-This application will be made up of 11 "pages" derived or based around 4 data models, product/class pass, user profile, contact form and favourites.
+This application will be made up of multiple pages derived or based around 6 data models, product, cart, checkout, user profile, contact form and favourites.

 The landing page will consist of a large hero image with a text introduction of the site's offering or purpose.

 Login, registration, add/edit products/profile and contact pages will all consist of forms with varying inputs dependant on the purpose of the form.

-The profile page will display user information derived from the form, past orders and favourite products/class passes with options to edit or delete all information or favourites.
+The profile page will display user information derived from the form and past orders .

+The favourite products page will display favourited items with options to remove them or view the product in detail.

-The products page will display all products/class passes and be searchable.
+The products page will display all products and can be sorted or filtered.

-The product detail page will display the image and details with an option to purchase or update/delete for the admin user.
+The product detail page will display the image and details with an option to purchase, favourite or update/delete for the admin user.

 **Interaction Design**